Sona (constructed language): Radicals

 The language consists of 360 radicals and 15 particles, each of which represents a single unit of meaning.
 Every word in Sona can be decomposed into radicals and, conversely, new words can be constructed by combining them in various ways.
 Radicals are meant to represent symbolic ideas or groups of ideas, and this simplifies the language by connecting words to one another based on universal concepts.

 The radicals are organized into groups of five which share both a consonant-vowel root and a fundamental meaning.
 Each radical in the group is created by attaching a-, u-, or i- or -n.
 For example, the group ta (increase) also contains the radicals tan (bulk), ata (extension), ita (filling), and uta (swelling).

 When radicals are combined, their order affects the resulting meaning.
 A radical used as a prefix will be dominant, while one used as a suffix will be subordinate, hence tara "big man" versus rata "giant."

-A radical can change meaning depending its context.
+A radical can change meaning depending on its context.
 Some radicals take on a different meaning when used as an affix, e.g. when used as a prefix, the meaning of ka changes from "lead" to a causal maker.
 Many compounds take on set meanings beyond that of their component parts.
 For example, akizu, literally "fast animal," signifies "horse."